LEBANON, Maine - Police say the bodies of a man and woman were found inside a South Lebanon home this morning.

-A couple who live across the street said the Parker had moved out but had returned today with her cousin to retrieve some of her belonging.
+A couple who live across the street said Parker had moved out but had returned today with her cousin to retrieve some of her belongings.

 |A hostage negotiator, SWAT team members and Police confer after the incident was over.|

-Mark and Shelley Stevens said they learned of the shooting by way of a cellphone video taken by the cousin who had run from the house as the tensions escalated and recorded the incident.
+Mark and Shelley Stevens said they learned of the shooting by way of a cellphone video taken by an unnamed person who had run from the house as tensions escalated and recorded the incident.
 The couple said they heard four shots in rapid succession from the video.